AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 **How can you protect yourself from Man-in-the-Middle attacks?**
 Answers vary; but encryption

+**What is Kerberos?**
+Authentication protocol that uses secret-key cryptography to authenticate usersS
 ## Encountered Interview Questions
 Interview questions I've encountered